hnrt/timeless/README.md

 A unit test class `TimeMachineTest` is provided in this project, too.
 You can find the usage of `TimeMachine` class in it.

 This unit test class has been tested on Windows 10 and Linux/Cent OS 6.
 The time-related classes working properly with `TimeMachine` class are `Date`, `Calendar`, `LocalDateTime`, and `ZonedDateTime`.
-The other time-related classes may work.
+The other time-related classes are not tested but may work.

 ## How to run the unit test class on Windows platform